-Available for sale - Non-derivative financial assets not included in the above categories and which include marketable securities and investments are classified as available for sale.
+Available-for- sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
 They are carried at fair value with changes in fair value recognized directly in other comprehensive income and equity.
-Where a decline in the fair value of an available for sale financial asset constitutes objective evidence of significant or prolonged decline in value, the amount of the loss is removed from equity and recognized in profit or loss.
+Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of significant or prolonged decline in value, the amount of the loss is removed from equity and recognized in profit or loss.
 This category includes marketable securities and investments.